nneilsutherland/Thermitage/docs/CONTRIBUTING.md

+# Contributing to Thermitage

+Thermitage is designed to be a benchmarking repository for members of the IRT and digital cultural heritage (DCH) communities to access, analyse and share datasets for the advancement of IRT.
+Therefore, we hope contributors will engage with fellow members to build a FAIR repository that can be continually improved and developed with new features.

+## Types of COntributions:

+You can contribute by:
+- Adding new datasets (following the folder structure and metadata templates)
+- Improving documentation (README, metadata, guides)
+- Contributing code (e.g., data processing scripts, visualization tools)
+- Submitting bug reports or feature requests
+- Helping with translations or outreach

 ## Term Definitions:

 - **TIR:** Infrared images coming from a thermal camera
 - **VIS:** Images coming from the visible spectrum sensor within the thermal infrared camera.
 This designation is important as VIS images should be accompanied by a corresponding (and identifiable) TIR pair.
 - **RGB:** Images coming from separate digital cameras

+## Data Structure:

+All data deposited into Thermitage must be deposited with a logical data structure, however no universal structure is provided.
+We are happy to work with depositors to help you determine the best structure for your data set.

 ## **Naming Conventions (Projects, Datasets, Files):**

 ### Project:

-A project folder should be created to conatin all datasets, metadata and results related to a single project.
-If repeated visits to the same project / location have been unddretaken, please include these within the same project and specify the necessity / purpose for repeated surveys within the project documentation
+A project folder should be created to contain all datasets, metadata and results related to a single project.
+If repeated visits to the same project / location have been undertaken, please include these within the same project and specify the necessity / purpose for repeated surveys within the project documentation

 1. **Project Code:** A logical 2-5 character abbreviation of the project / location. (e.g., GATE for Lenton Lodge Gatehouse, ARCO for Arco Castle)
 2. **Project Name:** A more detailed name for the project / location (e.g., LentonLodgeGatehouse or ArcoCastle)